 The Advisory Council of the Northampton County Area Agency on Aging is a group of concerned citizen volunteers, appointed by the County Executive and confirmed by the Northampton County Council, whose purpose it to assure full participation by older adults and by the community in developing a program of services for County residents age sixty and over.
 The Advisory Council reviews Area Agency on Aging programs, recommends new programs, participates in planning, sponsors or participates in public hearings, recommends public information techniques, and acts as an advocate for older adults in the community in many ways, including sponsorship of an annual volunteer service recognition.

 The AAA Advisory Council meets on the second Tuesday of the odd months, (January, March, May, July, September, and November).
-Meetings begin at 9:30 a.m., and are held in the lower level conference room of the Martin J. Bechtel Building, 520 East Broad Street, Bethlehem.
+Meetings begin at 9:30 a.m., and are held at the Northampton County Human Services Building, 2801 Emrick Blvd, Bethlehem, PA 18020.
 The exception is the November meeting, which begins at 10:00 a.m. at Gracedale, in Nazareth.

-The Northampton County Area Agency on Aging has been an active participant in the Lehigh Valley Alliance on Aging since its' formation in 2001 as a community-building partnership of The United Way of the Greater Lehigh Valley.
-We are pleased to provide a link to the Alliance's website, which provides an excellent directory of sources of information and services, and access to Benefits Checkup, an extremely useful and popular computer program for determining if an older adult is receiving all benefits for which they may be eligible.
-It's free and confidential.
-Give it a try!
+The Northampton County Area Agency on Aging has been an active participant in the United Way Alliance on Aging since its' formation in 2001 as a community-building partnership of The United Way of the Greater Lehigh Valley.
+We are pleased to provide a link to the Alliance's website, which provides an excellent directory of sources of information and services.

 SENIOR CENTERS PROVIDE MANY SERVICES

 - Hot Meals

 - Information and Referral

 To obtain these services, call the Center nearest you